 Running 100km in mountainous terrain requires a lot of training, most times seven days a week.
 Besides hours of training, sometimes five or six hours a day, I organize my nutrition and plan my training schedule in consultation with my coach.

 Because the hills around Stuttgart aren’t always sufficient, my training often takes place in the nearby Black Forest, the Allgäu or anywhere where the peaks are a little higher.
-These are all steps that need to be prepared.

 In addition the life of an athlete also includes races, community days with talks, Q&A and group runs.